 Ask your care team how a massage trained therapist can treat you safely.
 Friends and family members also can perform massage.
 But they may need special instructions to be able to treat you safely.
-If you are a caregiver, remember that even simple foot or head and neck massage will offer lasting benefits for your loved one's sleep, pain, and mood.
+If you are a caregiver, remember that even simple hand holding or light pressure on the back of the hands, lower arms or back may help reduce your loved one's stress and pain.